-In 2021 the temporal (annual) programme consists of one site on the Glaslyn.
+In 2024 the temporal (annual) programme consists of two sites on the Glaslyn, only one site was completed due to access issues and weather constraints.
 The temporal data is used to look at trends in juvenile salmon and trout densities giving an indication of how successful spawning has been across the whole catchment.